Gambit142/Search-Engine-App/README.md

 ## 👥 Authors <a name="authors"></a>

-> Click on my social links to can contact me for work and collaboration.
+> Click on my social links to contact me for work and collaboration.

 👤 **Author**